digital-preservation-is-people/dpip/PROMPT_BOILER_PLATE.md

+## About DPIP prompts

+_DPIP prompts are part of a service called submit.as and allows everyone to contribute their thoughts to this open access blog available on ActivityPub instances such as Mastodon.
+We look forward to reading and sharing all that contribute their wriitng._

 ## Help

 Blog responses currently need to be written in markdown, you can find help on writing in this format on the [markdown guide](https://www.markdownguide.org/cheat-sheet/).